Kanban-Zai/kanban-zai-version-1.0/core.md

 This is a special setting.  it can be set to anything.
 Its default is "none".
 Context enables a shift in the interpretation of Kanban-Zai.
 Settings and norms may have context specific definitions based on this setting.
-To use context, define its values relative to your implementation and define those in the setting or norm decription.
+To use context, define its values relative to your implementation and define those in the setting or norm description.
 If a setting or norm has no related context it is valid in all contexts.

 ### CLAIMS

 Claims are something that an individual or team claim to be true about themselves.
-In version 2.0 of the core, the only claim in Kanban-Zai are Rational Player Models.
-These models describe what it means to be a rational player on a Kanban-Zai team.
+In version 2.0 of the core, the only claims in Kanban-Zai are Rational Player Models and Rational Outcome Models.

 ### JOURNAL (Referral Chain)